raghav-kukreti/raghav-kukreti.github.io/app/README.md

 5. Blog with one page
 6. Mock form interactions.
 7. *Bonus*
-	i.
-Custom album art
+	* Custom album art
-	ii.
-Custom persona of Money Singh
+	* Custom persona of Money Singh

  ## Languages Used
  I have used HTML5, CSS3 and jQuery.
 I wrote the HTML markup from scratch but for the CSS and JavaScript I used preprocessors.
 CSS was compiled from Sass and the jQuery from Coffeescript.
  All of this was done through the magic of Prepros.

  ## Detailed Inspection
- Making the website wasn't a simple process especially from scratch and without the help of any framework and lack of grid systems made it a daunting task.
 I first sketched out the basic idea on a sheet of paper and built the first version on top of that.
 It went through a lot of versions and style changes.
 Let's start with the markup.

  #### HTML
  The HTML is pretty straight forward and having commented heavily, the markup would be easy to read.